AdityaNambiar/ReactWebinar/README.md

 	- Props
 	- Understanding a hierarchy such as Parent and Child Components.
 	- State Uplifting (advanced concept)
+	- Fetch and how to use it to call APIs (advanced concept, in brief)
+4. (Hands-On)
 ### Important Links / References:
 1. ReactJS documentation:
 Start from here - https://reactjs.org/docs/hello-world.html